intel/intel-extension-for-tensorflow/latest/_sources/docs/guide/aamp_tune.md.txt

 I. Install Intel® Extension for TensorFlow* in running environment.

-After Installing Intel® Extension for TensorFlow*, it will automatically activate as a plugin of stock Tensorflow.
+After Installing Intel® Extension for TensorFlow*, it will automatically activate as a plugin of stock TensorFlow.

-Refer to [installation](/README.md#Install) instructions for more details.
+Refer to [installation](../../README.md#Install) instructions for more details.

 II.
 Enable Advanced AMP.